 Flying across borders isn’t possible since the Chilean airline DAP stopped operating flights between Punta Arenas and Ushuaia.

 Cheap flights to Patagonia

 Firstly, budget airline carriers are paving the way for inexpensive flights.
+I tend to compare prices on Skyscanner and then book directly with the airlines themselves.
 These include:

 - Jetsmart: Chile’s answer to Easyjet, they started in 2017 and offer flights as cheap as $12,000 CLP ($19 USD) from Santiago to Punta Arenas.
 However, they have fewer flights than other carriers and you have to pay an additional fee (normally only around $10,000 CLP ($15.5 USD)) to add hold luggage.

 - Sky Airline: Chile’s second cheapest airline, they have more regular departures than Jetsmart but are slightly more expensive.
 You can choose fares with hold luggage included, for a fee.
 Flights from Santiago to Punta Arenas cost from $25,000 CLP ($39 USD).